 Muriel Kuoppala (b.
-1981, Zürich) is a visual artist currently
+1981, Zurich) is a visual artist currently

-residing in Glarus and Zurich, Switzerland.
+residing Helsinki, Finland.
 She received her MFAs

 in the Painting Department of the Finninsh Academy of Fine Arts in 2010.